kp19657/GAProject4/README.md

 ## Project Description

-Magic Moments are moments in our lives that we cherish and remember.
+Magic Moments are moments in our lives that we cherish and remember.<br/>
-The Magic Social App is an app that allows you to upload and share your magical moments with other users on the app.
+The Magic Social App is an app that allows you to upload and share your magical moments with other users on the app.<br/>
-Users can register and login at the start of their journey.
+Users can register and login at the start of their journey.<br/>
-After that a user can create, query, edit, or delete their posts. (the entire CRUD sequence) Their posts can either be pure text descriptions of their magic moments or text descriptions with photos.
+After that a user can create, query, edit, or delete their posts. (the entire CRUD sequence)<br/>
+Their posts can either be pure text descriptions of their magic moments or text descriptions with photos.<br/>
-The stack used in this project is the MERN stack, which stands for Mongo, Express, React.js, and Node.js stack.
+The stack used in this project is the MERN stack, which stands for Mongo, Express, React.js, and Node.js stack.<br/>

 ## App Screenshots